 Spottet unser, mit ihren Geschenken, die Mutter

-Und alles ist Schein— (DE,188/ 2:152)
+Und alles ist Schein— (DE 188; 2:152)

-At the end of the play, in the concluding non-reconciliation between organic and aorgic that defines Empedocles’s “sacrifice,” we are left only with a heaven that has become an empty “brazen vault,” and a world that has become nothing but “semblance” (Schein).
+At the end of the play, in the concluding nonreconciliation between organic and aorgic that defines Empedocles’s “sacrifice,” we are left only with a heaven that has become an empty “brazen vault” and a world that has become nothing but “semblance” (Schein).
 Far from a sacrifice that reconciles mortals with gods, Empedocles’s death merely gestures toward a newly reconfigured Earth, whose gifts “mock” those who remain, along with a world that has fundamentally been dissolved.
-In fact, Hölderlin’s notes for the continuation of the third version of the play describe Empedocles as “one in and through whom a world dissolves and in the same instant renews itself” (in dem und durch den eine Welt sich zugleich auflöse und erneue) (DE,194 2:154).
+In fact, Hölderlin’s notes for the continuation of the third version of the play describe Empedocles as “one in and through whom a world dissolves and in the same instant renews itself” (in dem und durch den eine Welt sich zugleich auflöse und erneue) (DE 194; 2:154).
 In other words, The Death of Empedocles ends at the moment of the dissolution of a given world (and its concomitant configuration of the Earth), without necessarily gesturing at what follows out of it.
-This is perhaps why “Ground for Empedocles” makes of the play’s final sacrifice a figure not of the “reconciliation” between opposing forces, but of their fundamental separation—a separation figured by Empedocles himself: “He is destiny itself, only with the exception that the contending forces inside him are tied to a consciousness, to a point of separation (Scheidpunkt) which keeps them facing one another in a clear and controlled manner” (PW,61/ 2:127).
+This is perhaps why “Ground for Empedocles” makes of the play’s final sacrifice a figure not of the “reconciliation” between opposing forces but of a fundamental separation—a separation figured by Empedocles himself: “He is destiny itself, only with the exception that the contending forces inside him are tied to a consciousness, to a point of separation (Scheidpunkt) which keeps them facing one another in a clear and controlled manner” (PW 61; 2:127).

 Earth and the “Original Separation”

-By the time Hölderlin had abandoned his own attempts to write a tragedy, and had begun the task of attempting to “translate” Sophocles’s Oedipus Rex and Antigone, writing his enigmatic prose “notes” to both plays, that “separation” takes on a more distinctive significance.
-It is removed, first of all, from the context of individual “consciousness,” and transformed into a question not of the “world-forming” capacities of poetry, but of its encounter with a reality for which it has no coordinates, no presentational or performative capacities.
+By the time Hölderlin had abandoned his own attempts to write a tragedy and had begun the task of attempting to “translate” Sophocles’s Oedipus Rex and Antigone, writing his enigmatic prose “notes” to both plays, that “separation” had a more distinctive significance.
+It is removed, first of all, from the context of individual “consciousness” and transformed into a question not of the “world-forming” capacities of poetry but of its encounter with a reality for which it has no coordinates, no presentational or performative capacities.
 This pushes the “point of separation” (Scheidpunkt) attested to in Death of Empedocles toward an entirely different conception of the relation between world and Earth, this time one that is no longer structured by its association with the divine.
-The “real separation” (wirkliche Trennung) (PW,86/ 1:893) that emerges as a result is still due to the irreconcilable dynamic of the oscillation between order and dissolution, the organic and the aorgic.
+The “real separation” (wirkliche Trennung) (PW 86; 1:893) that emerges as a result is still due to the irreconcilable dynamic of the oscillation between order and dissolution, the organic and the aorgic.
 Yet, when Hölderlin presents this oscillation again in his description of the “alternation of tones” in “On the Difference of Poetic Modes,” a different conception of the Earth begins to emerge at the juncture of the “separation” or “caesura” that Hölderlin makes central to his reading of Sophocles.
 It becomes clear that his thinking about classic tragedy is intertwined with his own articulation of the purpose and structure of poetry more generally, insofar as it repeats the hyperbolic logic of inversion found in the organic/ aorgic dynamic.
-This time, however, the overall problematic concerns not just the conditions for a properly modern tragedy, but the tensions at work in poetry itself, specifically the way tone and expression are repeatedly differentiated and placed into tension.
+This time, however, the overall problematic concerns not just the conditions for a properly modern tragedy but the tensions at work in poetry itself, specifically the way tone and expression are repeatedly differentiated and placed into tension.
 The basic organic/ aorgic distinction is, in a sense, built in to the opposition between tone and expression as well.
-An epic poem, for example, is initially characterized by a “naïve” expression, whereas its underlying tone is aorgic/ heroic
+An epic poem, for example, is initially characterized by a “naïve” expression, whereas its underlying tone is aorgic/ heroic: